“The Persecution of the Druids” by William Holman Hunt

 The composition is full of symbolic allusions.
 The man with the black beard and fur loincloth recalls John the Baptist, and the youth squeezing grapes evokes the Eucharist.

-The scene includes many details such as the young boy on the bottom right listening for any approaching footsteps and the weapons carried by male members of the family.
+The scene includes many details such as the young boy on the bottom right listening for any approaching footsteps and the weapons carried by male family members.

 In the stories of the early lives of saints and martyrs, the druids are represented as magicians and diviners.
 They are described in the myths and stories as resisting and preventing the progress of Christianity.